akeneo/pim-community-dev/TESTING.md

 ### The relation with the tests

-Even if we don't use strictly ports and adpaters or domain-driven design layers, we should be able to determine which layer it would belong ideally.
+It's true, that we don't use strictly ports and adapters or domain-driven design layers.
+So why is it useful for our test problems?
+When we code something we should be able to determine which layer it would belong ideally.
+Is it pure domain logic?
+Is it related to use case?
+Is it an infrastructure implementation?
-And once we have that in mind, we can easily determine which kind of test we should write.
+Once we have that in mind, we can easily determine which kind of test we should write for that particular piece of code.

 Unit: